StellarSand/privacy-settings/Privacy Settings/Brave.md

 - Automatically send daily usage ping to Brave: Off
 - Automatically send diagnostic reports: Off

-#### Cookies and other site data
+#### Third-party cookies
 - Block third-party cookies
 - Send a "Do Not Track" Request with your browser traffic: Off

 #### Security
 - Standard protection
-- Use secure DNS >
+Encrypt the names of sites that you visit: On
-  - On
+- Select DNS provider: `Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
-  - With > Cloudflare/NextDNS or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
+<br>Example: For Quad9, enter https://dns.quad9.net/dns-query

-    Example: For Quad9, enter https://dns.quad9.net/dns-query
+- Manage V8 security: Don’t allow sites to use the V8 optimiser

 #### Site and Shields Settings
 - Additional permissions >